Shamilton42/Docs/HowTos/UCC_Release_Notes.rst

 ==================

 -  Added hard token authentication support on DUO security.
 Made DUO authentication configuration optional.
-When “Token” is configured as the Push Mode for all gateways, user must append the 6 digits’ token number to their password.
+When “Token� is configured as the Push Mode for all gateways, user must append the 6 digits’ token number to their password.